Welcome!

 Self-doubt: depression and self-loathing

-Complicated grief: the grief of losing parents who didn’t accept me but I still long for
+Complicated grief: the grief of losing parents who didn’t quite accept me but I still long for

 Unexpected injuries: I fell smack on my face